Nife245/No-Code-Machine-Learning-App-using-Tkinter/README.md

 ![Data Import Screen](images/data_import_screen.png "Data Import Interface")

-To import your data, click on the "Import Data" button and select your CSV file.
+To import your data, click on the "Import Data" button and select your CSV or Excel file.

 ### Model Training